Institute for Infrastructure and Environment Themes

 Fire Safety Engineering

 I am a Post Doctoral Research Assistant at the Institute for Infrastructure and Environment.
 I have an extensive background in hydrodynamic, river morphodynamics and interaction between river hydrology, sediments and riparian plants dynamics.
-My research investigates the physical processes controlling the interaction between water flow, sediment erosion, and riparian vegetation dynamics, and those dictating the wildfire rate of spread and firebrands dynamics.
+My research investigates the physical processes controlled by the Navier-Stokes equations, including those controlling the interaction between water flow, sediment erosion, and riparian vegetation dynamics, and those dictating the wildfire rate of spread and firebrands dynamics.
 I am particularly interested in understanding how climate change can influence the spatial and temporal scales of these processes.
 Recently, I have been working on a project that aims to use satellite data to support the management of offshore wind farms.

-My work combines remote sensing analysis, field and laboratory observations, and mathematical and numerical modelling.
+My work combines mathematical and numerical modelling, remote sensing analysis, and field and laboratory observations.